Zelus: Cynegetica

 O father Zeus, how fierce a heart hath Zelos (Zelus, Rivalry)!
 Him hast thou made, O lord, mightier than nature to behold and has given him the bitter force of fire, and in his right hand hast vouchsafed to him to wear a sword of adamant.
 He preserves not, when he comes, dear children to their loving parents, he knows nor comrade nor kin nor cousin, when he intervenes grievous and unspeakable.
 He also in former times arrayed against their own children heroes themselves and hobble heroines.

 Zelos may have also been identified with Agon, the personification of competition, and was closely connected with Eris.
-He was sometimes associated with Phthonus, the daimon of romantic jealousy.
+He was sometimes associated with Phthonus, the daimon of jealousy.

 Christianity

 It is considered that later the Catholic Church adapted him to its doctrine (considering only its aspect related to religious fervor), providing Zelo with wings and replacing the lamp and the whip with a gospel and a flaming sword.

 According to the interpretatio graeca, he is also associated with the rider of the white horse, which represents conquest or glory.